schibsted/spid-tech-docs/resources/articles/flows/payment-method-flow.md

 :body

 This flow lets the user communicate a payment method id to you for such purposes as direct charge (where you create the orders).
-The user will be asked to add a new payment method or select on they have already stored in SchAcc, and the ID will returned to you as part of the redirect uri.
+The user will be asked to add a new payment method or select on they have already stored in SchAcc, and the ID will be returned to you as part of the redirect uri.

 It requires a logged in user, so it will start of in the [auth flow](/flows/auth-flow/).